Basis-Theory/docs/source/includes/api-reference/_reactors.md

   `https://api.basistheory.com/reactors/{id}`
 </span>

-Delete a reactor by ID in the tenant.
+Delete a Reactor by ID in the Tenant.

 ### Permissions